sgsvenkatesh/allennlp-autorun/README.md

 # allennlp-config-gen

 This is a script to automate running multiple models with minor changes to the config.
+Inspired from a [HW from Prof. Sameer Singh](https://github.com/sameersingh/uci-statnlp/tree/master/hw3).

 `encoders.py` - This file contains the script to extend the base config mentioned at `./test/config` with the mentioned custom config at `encoders.py:18`.